daringer/daringer/README.md

 Come up with a bunch of metrics (similar to today + some).
 Calculate a score for each "metric", all these metrics can be shown seperatly (user opt-in!), but on top introduce social/impact/CodeRank/ - and let the ppl play to create a combination of these for her/his own profiles.

+I won't even start to talk about what would be possible with the combined orginizations' activity data...
 ```